 We may also allow basic neighborhoods to be non-open, but this really doesn't make any difference; any local base may be refined to a local base of open neighborhoods, and most local bases in practices already come that way.

-A local subbase at is a family of open sets containing such that each open set containing contains a finite intersection of elements of the family.
+A local subbase at is a family of neighbourhoods such that each neighbourhood of contains a finite intersection of elements of the family.

 The minimum cardinality of a base of is the weight of .
 The minimum cardinality of a base of neighborhoods at is the character of at .
 The supremum of the characters at all points of is the character of .